 See our variable annuity publication—Variable Annuities: What You Should Know—for more information about what you should think about, including a checklist of questions to ask yourself before you make your investment decision.

 Some insurance companies give you a credit that is added to your variable annuity contract value based on a percentage (typically from 1% to 5%) of your purchase payments.
 Sometimes the bonus is limited to money you put in initially or during the first year of owning the contract.

 Variable annuities with bonus credits may have a downside—like higher expenses, higher surrender charges, and longer surrender charge periods— that can outweigh the benefit.

 Also, some products take back the bonus under certain conditions, for example, if a death benefit is paid, or if you make a withdrawal.

 Don’t be afraid to ask the financial professionals who are trying to sell you a variable annuity whether the product is right for you.
 Keep asking them questions until you are satisfied with their answers.
 And write down their answers, so there won’t be any confusion later as to who said what.

 Remember: Before purchasing a variable annuity, learn as much as possible about how it works, the benefits it provides, and the charges you will pay.

 Variable Annuities: What You Should Know—Contains more detailed information on topics like expenses, exchanges, tax treatment, and living benefits than what’s in this bulletin.

-Invest Wisely: An Introduction to Mutual Funds—Basic information about investing in mutual funds.
+Mutual Funds—A Guide for Investors—Basic information about investing in mutual funds.
 Much of this information applies to variable annuities as well.